circle-hit/CauAIN/README.md

 ## Preparation

-### Datasets, Utterance Feature and CommonSense Feature
+### Datasets, Utterance Feature and Commonsense Feature
 You can download the dataset, extracted utterance feature and commonsense feature we used from: https://pan.baidu.com/s/1hNuUgUmjdOOQ1cqT75n-ZA  提取码:nwqa